Flashdance (musical): Act 1

 The next day, Nick approaches Alex in the steel mill's lunchroom, but once again she rejects his advances.
 Nick gets a playful jabbing from the steel men, who are happy to see him knocked off his pedestal ("Justice").
-After they exit, he's approached by his secretary, who shows him a list of workers slated to be fired as the company starts to outsource its manufacturing.
+After they exit, he is approached by his secretary, who shows him a list of workers slated to be fired as the company starts to outsource its manufacturing.
 Nick's affection (and respect) for Alex put him in a tough spot ("Justice" reprise).

 At Harry's Bar, Gloria is hit on by C.C., the owner of the Chameleon Club.
 Nick, who is waiting at the club for another chance to talk to Alex, fends C.C. off.
 Alex is impressed by Nick's chivalry and finally agrees to let him take her on a date.
 Gloria confronts her longtime boyfriend Jimmy, who is a fellow waiter at Harry's (and Harry's nephew), and demands to know why Jimmy never sticks up for her.
 Jimmy admits that he has plans to go to New York to make it as a stand-up comic; furthermore, he intends to go alone.
 Gloria is deeply hurt, and they break up ("Gloria").
 Tess takes the stage at Harry's to perform a rousing interpretation of "I Love Rock n' Roll."

-Nick and Alex return to her place from their date and start to move past their assumptions about one another; she admits to her dream of attending Shipley, while he confesses that he's torn about the employees his family wants him to fire.
+Nick and Alex return to her place from their date and start to move past their assumptions about one another; she admits to her dream of attending Shipley, while he confesses that he is torn about the employees his family wants him to fire.
 They begin to fall in love ("Here and Now").

-A few weeks later, Alex goes to Hannah holding an envelope from the Shipley Academy, and opens it to discover she's been called back for a final audition ("My Next Step").
-Meanwhile, C.C. lures Gloria into working at the Chameleon, while Nick visits Ms. Wilde to thank her for letting Alex have a callback—which he has paid for with a "contribution" to the Academy.
+A few weeks later, Alex goes to Hannah holding an envelope from the Shipley Academy, and opens it to discover she has been called back for a final audition ("My Next Step").
+Meanwhile, C.C. lures Gloria into working at the Chameleon, while Nick visits Ms. Wilde to thank her for letting Alex have a callback—which he has paid for with a "contribution" to the academy.
 Blissfully unaware of all this, Alex steps onto Harry's stage and dances exuberantly, finishing with an iconic blast of water from above ("Maniac" reprise).